José Pérez (actor)

-José Pérez (born 1940) is a Puerto Rican American actor from New York City.
+José Pérez (born 1940) is a Puerto Rican actor.
 His acting career spanned fifty three years, comprising roles on Broadway, off-Broadway, on television and in films.
 He first caught the attention of audiences and reviewers as a child actor in the '50s and then had a second career as an adult beginning in the '60s through 2003.
-He is best known for his roles as the Attendant (God) in Steambath, Hector Fuentes in On the Rocks, and Mike Torres in New York Undercover.
+He is best known for his roles as the Attendant (God) in Steambath, Hector Fuentes in On the Rocks, Mike Torres in New York Undercover, and Juan in Short Eyes.

 Early years

 Pérez was born in the town of Fajardo, on the eastern tip of Puerto Rico.
 His father, Arcadio Pérez, was a cigar maker who joined the Merchant Marine and moved his five children to New York City in 1948, when José was eight.
 He grew up in Manhattan's Hell's Kitchen neighborhood, where he worked as a shoeshine boy and carried bags at the Greyhound bus terminal.

 He began acting at the age of nine, after a counselor from the East Side Boys’ Club approached him outside Lindy's Broadway delicatessen (or, by another account, the restaurant was "Toffenetti"), where he was shining shoes and opening car-doors for tips, and asked him if he would like to be in a show, and if he could sing.
 Pérez sang a birthday tune and the man then asked his parents if Pérez could audition for a part in the Broadway production of South Pacific, because the boy who had been playing the part of Jerome had gotten too tall for the role.
 He got the part, which he performed regularly, first as an understudy and later as principal, for the next two years.

 After South Pacific Pérez got a role as a twelve year old Venetian boy in The Time of the Cuckoo, which he played on Broadway and continued to play when the production then toured the country.
 His portrayal brought him attention from critics and the national gossip-columnist Walter Winchell, who described him as "gifted".

 His next theater role was in the off-Broadway play Me, Candido! in 1956, where he played the title character.

-From 1952 through 1959 Pérez got roles on live television drama anthology series, including on NBC's Philco Television Playhouse, Pond's Theater on ABC, CBS's Appointment with Adventure, NBC's Kraft Television Theater, The U.S. Steel Hour, Omnibus, and in the movie A Life in the Balance, where his performance received more critical attention than that of the stars.
+From 1952 through 1959 Pérez got roles on live television drama anthology series, including on NBC's The Philco Television Playhouse, Pond's Theater on ABC, CBS's Appointment with Adventure, NBC's Kraft Television Theater, The U.S. Steel Hour, Omnibus, and in the movie A Life in the Balance, where his performance received more critical attention than that of the stars.